Tess (Thais Lloyd), Registered MBACP, MSc, Adv Dip Counselling

 - Being a carer, or being cared for.

 I am an integrative, humanistic counsellor, which means that I draw from different theoretical models to fit the clients' needs and wishes.
-My main theoretical influences are the work of Carl Rogers and Gestalt therapy.
-These help us focus on what you are experiencing at this moment.
-I may also use Cognitive Behavioural Therapy (CBT) methods in my work, if these fit your needs and goals.
+My main theoretical influences are the person-centred approach and Gestalt therapy; but I may also use elements from Cognitive Behavioural Therapy (CBT) and Compassion Focused Therapy (CFT) in my work, as and when helpful to you.
+I focus on what you are experiencing at this moment, and I see you as the expert in your own life.

 Training, qualifications & experience